 We already know that digital touchscreens encourage customer interaction.
-From Wayfinding maps on college campuses to restaurant trivia on tabletops, customers can find where they need to go and learn a thing or two while they eat with a single swipe on a digital screen.
+From wayfinding maps on college campuses to restaurant trivia on tabletops, with a single swipe customers can find where they need to go and learn a thing or two while waiting for a meal.

-But what if they can actually manipulate images on those screens with their mobile device or smartphone?
+But what if they could actually manipulate images on those screens with their mobile device or smartphone?